egiannar/match-service/README.md

 ### Prerequisites

-Make sure you have the following installed and running:
+Make sure you have Docker installed and running:

 - [Docker](https://www.docker.com/)